philipfranchi/philipfranchi.com/posts/this-websites-infrastructure.md

 In order to get the Machine to do, you know, something useful, we need to setup a program that listens to its internet ports for any requests, and has the power to respond if it so chooses.
 We fortunately have easy access to one! `Nginx`.
 We're going with that one cause it's `someone elses code` and since a lot of people use it, we don't need to worry about super buggy code that we for sure would be writing.
 So that's our next win, installing NGINX!

 To do that, let's connect to your Machine with SSH.
 AWS lets you do that with a button (they have a terrible UI) called 'Connect' and it gives you some options.
 Pick one, but I like to use my own SSH client in the terminal rather than the browser one.
 To do that, you'll need the key pair you made in [Step Two](##2).
-The SSH command they provide is super clunky, so I prefer to shortcut it with a config
+The SSH command they provide is super clunky, so I prefer to shortcut it with a config.

 ### Aside - SSH tip and trick